Profound Intellectual and Multiple Disabilities

 - Provide a framework for the dissemination of information relating to the research interests, expertise, and publications of group members.
 Within the overall process of collaboration, the views and contributions of nonprofessionals, including people with intellectual disabilities and their families and friends, are a fundamental component, and will be given the priority they deserve.

-The SIRG works by means of a newsletter, website, and two-yearly roundtable conferences.
+The SIRG works by means of a newsletter, website, and roundtable conferences.
 The group also makes several contributions on the European, Asia-Pacific and World Congresses of IASSIDD.
 There is a dynamic early career researchers group.

 - Bea Maes, Belgium: Chair